pablo-ochoa-andersen/jgrembi.github.io/_pages/about.md

-I am an incoming Assistant Professor in the Department of Veterinary and Biomedical Sciences at Penn State (starting in 2025).
+I am an Assistant Professor in the Department of Veterinary and Biomedical Sciences at Penn State.

 <br>
 <br>